divacs/TaskFlow/README.md

 ## 🔮 Planned Enhancements

--   Unit tests for repositories, controllers, and services\
+-   Unit tests for repositories, controllers, and services
--   Email confirmation & password reset via **MailKit**
+-   Password reset via **MailKit**
-    -   With daily request limiting for security\
+    -   With daily request limiting for security
 -   Richer UI/UX
-    -   Task and project progress bars\
+    -   Task and project progress bars
     -   Notifications for deadlines and assignments

 ------------------------------------------------------------------------